Jocker666z/hepouf/readme.txt

-Hiero  WordPress theme, Copyright (C) 2013 aThemes Hiero WordPress theme is licensed under the GNU GPL v3.0
+Hepouf WordPress theme based on Hiero WordPress theme by aThemes Hepouf WordPress theme is licensed under the GNU GPL

-FOOTER LINK

-You can remove the footer link if you like but we would appreciate your support for our work by retaining it.
+Hepouf is a specifically developed for http://lepouf.info/ web site

 CREDITS